unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 ## Idea

-The idea for "MyPlant" comes from two primary motivations: my personal interest in houseplant care and my passion for the rapidly evolving field of generative AI.
+The idea for "PlantAI" comes from two primary motivations: my personal interest in houseplant care and my passion for the rapidly evolving field of generative AI.
 My goal was to create a practical and user-friendly app for plant enthusiasts that could be financially sustainable.

 ## Market Analysis